+Looking back a rather sad note - in the Sydney Morning Herald of Saturday 1 January 1944 there was an article under the heading of "Non-Stop Procession of Bombers" which lists at the end men from

+New South Wales who were attached to Bomber Squadrons and in fact on the last bomber raid to the Continent.
+Flight Sergeant D Fletcher from Sydney was amongst those listed.
+He was killed just two months later.

+Pilot Officer H Ellis and Flight Sergeant B H Stevens are also mentioned.

+Manilla and District Soldiers Memorial Hall

+Air Force Memorial to the Missing Runnymede

+KEVIN FRANCIS GALVIN 418382

-Flight Sergeant Kevin Galvin was the son of John Michael and Grace Galvin of Thornbury, Victoria he was born May 1923 in Unley Park, South Australia.
-He attended St Thomas' College before moving to St Kevins' College, Coron Road, Toorak.
-Kevin enlisted on 22 May 1942 at No 1 Recruiting Centre, Melbourne, he obtained his Wireless Operators Badge on 3 March 1942 followed by a Gunners Badge in April the following year.
+Flight Sergeant Kevin Galvin was the son of John Michael and Grace Galvin of Thornbury, Victoria he was born 25 May 1923 in Unley Park, South Australia.
+He attended St Thomas' College before moving to St Kevins' College, Toorak.

+Kevin was working as a clerk for Victorian Railways at the time of enlistment on 22 May 1942 at No 1 Recruiting Centre, Melbourne, he obtained his Wireless Operators Badge followed by an Air Gunners Badge in April the next year.
 He left Brisbane for the UK four weeks later arriving there on 7 July.
-Kevin was promoted to Flight Sergeant on 4 March 1944 whilst at 20 OTU and joined 77 Squadron on 23/24 May 1944 .
+He trained at 9AFU and 20 OTU, it was whilst at OTU he met other members of what was to be his crew and was promoted to Flight Sergeant on 4 March 1944.
+They then trained at 1658 HCU and joined 77 Squadron on 24 May 1944.

 Barely two weeks later on the night of 8 June 1944 Halifax MZ701 took off from RAF Full Sutton at 0207 hours detailed to carry out a night flying training exercise.
 Almost immediately the plane crashed due to engine failure and loss of control.
 All the crew were killed.
-CREW:

 RAAF Pilot Officer G L Hyde - Pilot

 RAF Sergeant H Fox - Flight Engineer

 RAF Sergeant E F Chapman - Navigator

 RAF Sergeant D J Hutchison - Air Bomber

 RAAF Flight Sergeant K F Galvin - Wireless Operator Air RAAF Flight Sergeant J D Krone - Mid Upper Gunner

 RAAF Flight Sergeant A Jordan - Rear Gunner

 Six of the crew are buried in the Harrogate (Stonefall) Cemetery, Yorkshire.
 Sergeant Fox is buried in the Huddersfield (Lockwood) Cemetery.
 Flight Sergeant Galvin is buried Section B, Row E. Grave 17 of the Harrogate Cemetery.

-Flight Sergeant Galvin is remembered with honour at the Australian War Memorial and on the Roll of Honour, Melbourne, Victoria.